benztranwot/snake-game/README.md

 python main.py
 ```

 You may use the arrows to move the snake.
-The game will auto restart if you hit the wall or your tails.
+The game will auto restart if you hit the wall or your tail.

 Enjoy playing!